This Joy by Resistance Revival Chorus

 You can find the Letters and more about our Resident Professor here: https://heathercoxrichardson.substack.com

-Hear one of Ani's Letters from an American broadcasts below.
+Hear a sample Letters from an American broadcast below.

 We are looking at RBR Radio as an open source opportunity.
 We hope to integrate podcasts from like-minded souls around the world into the fabric of RBR Radio.
 We would love to hear your thoughts and ideas as to what it is you would really like to have discussed and represented musically on this your radio station.
 Please send submissions and ideas to email@example.com.
 The RBR content management staff will review all submissions and ideas presented.